sylvainhalle/Bullwinkle/README.md

     ant

-This will produce a file called `BeepBeep.jar` in the `dist` subfolder.
-This file is runnable and stand-alone, so it can be moved around to the location of your choice.
+This will produce a file called `BullwinkleParser.jar` in the folder.
+This file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.

 Defining a grammar                                               {#grammar}
 ------------------